archishhaa/news-platform/README.md

    node server.js
    ```

-   This will start the Express server on `http://localhost:5000`.
+   The server will start on `http://localhost:5000`.

-2. **Access the Frontend:**
+2. **Open the Frontend:**

-   Open your web browser and go to `http://localhost:5000`.
-You should see the news platform homepage with a list of articles.
+   Navigate to `http://localhost:5000` in your web browser to view the application.

 ### API Endpoints